Model#

 Matches for MCP Models#

 Mixed Complementarity Problem (MCP) models can be defined as pair-wise complementarities between variables and equations.
-Model accepts these pair-wise complementarities through its matches argument in its constructor.
+The Model class accepts these pair-wise complementarities via the matches argument in its constructor.

 (i[h] / Sum(cc, alpha[cc, h] * p[cc] ** (1 - esub[h])))